suborb/XMODEM_Test_code-/README.md

 # XMODEM_Test_code

 ### XMODEM code for CP/M on the Z180.
-This code is work in prgress and has bugs.
+This code is work in progress and has bugs.

 ### Only looking at the code starting at line 325 where XMODEM reception starts...